 But the assessment also shows that the destruction of forests adds almost 2 billion tons of carbon to the atmosphere each year.

-"It is important to prevent this stored carbon from escaping to maintain the carbon footprint.
-It's vital for the sake of the environment, "says Schoene.
+“It is important to prevent this stored carbon from escaping in order to maintain the carbon balance.
+It is vital for the protection of the environment ”, according to Mr. Schoene.